protonemedia/inertiajs-tables-laravel-query-builder/README.md

 #### Select Filters

-Select Filters are similar to search fields, but they use a `select` element instead of an `input` element.
-This way, you can present the user a pre-defined set of options.
+Select Filters are similar to search fields but use a `select` element instead of an `input` element.
+This way, you can present the user a predefined set of options.
 Under the hood, this uses the same filtering feature of the Laravel Query Builder package.

 The `selectFilter` method requires two arguments: the key, and a key-value array with the options.